graphistry/graphistry-cli/hardware-software.md

 The recommended non-Enterprise configuration is AWS Marketplace for the server and comes fully configured.

-Graphistry Enterprise ships as a Docker container that runs in a variety of Linux + Nvidia GPU environments that are compatible with (NVIDIA RAPIDS)[https://rapids.ai/] with the (Nvidia Docker runtime)[https://github.com/NVIDIA/nvidia-docker]:
+Graphistry Enterprise ships as a Docker container that runs in a variety of Linux + Nvidia GPU environments that are compatible with [NVIDIA RAPIDS](https://rapids.ai/) with the [Nvidia Docker runtime](https://github.com/NVIDIA/nvidia-docker):

 ## Contents